Robert Elgie: Later life

 After leaving the WCB, he moved to Nova Scotia, and served as the founder first director of Dalhousie University's Health Law Institute from 1991 until 1996.
 He was appointed part-time chair of Nova Scotia's Workers' Compensation Board in the same period, and is credited with making significant improvements to this board's activities.
 Returning to Ontario, Elgie then served as chair of the Patent Medicine Prices Review Board from 1995 to 2005, and was appointed chair of the Ontario Greenbelt Council by the provincial Minister of Municipal Affairs in the summer of 2005 with a salary of $1 a year.
 On Jan.
 1, 2006, he became the 6th Chair of the Ontario Press Council, of which he had been a member since 2001.
 He served as chair until his death in 2013.
-In his later life he lived in the town of Georgina, Ontario in York Region.
+In his later life he lived in the town of Georgina, Ontario, in York Region.

 Despite serving and supporting the Tories for much of his life, Elgie's left leaning ideologies led him away from the conservative party later in his life.
 During the Mike Harris government of the 1990s, Elgie complained that the Ontario Progressive Conservatives had become too right-wing.

 Elgie was named to the Order of Canada in 2003.
-He died on April 4, 2013 from congestive heart failure.
+He died on April 4, 2013, from congestive heart failure.

 Family

 Bob Elgie married his wife Nancy in 1956, and she became an integral part of his life and career.
 Nancy, a psychologist by trade, served as a school trustee (and vice chair 2011-13 and 2015) in the York Region District School Board.
-She stepped down in 2017 after becoming embroiled in a prolonged racial controversy.
+She stepped down in 2017 after calling a black woman a racial slur.
 Together they raised 5 children, and despite his many careers, Bob always did his best to make time for his family.
 Elgie helped create a loving home and taught his children that those who are born into affluence are expected to give back to society.
 His eldest daughter, Allyson, is a psychologist who runs a provincial assessment and research centre, The Regional Assessment and Resource Centre, which provides supports to post-secondary students with disabilities.
 His eldest son, Stewart, is an environmental advocacy lawyer, founder of the Sierra Legal Defence Fund, and a professor at the University of Ottawa.
 In 2007 Stewart founded Sustainable Prosperity, an environmental research and policy initiative.
-His second son, William ("Bill"), is the Director of the Upper Canada College Norval Outdoor School and a leader in the Outdoor Education community.
+His second son, William ("Bill"), retired as the Director of the Upper Canada College Norval Outdoor School and a leader in the Outdoor Education community.
 Their youngest son, Peter, is a teacher and has run for the Green Party of Canada and has been deputy leader of the Green Party of Ontario.
 His youngest daughter, Catherine, is a nurse.
 Between his 5 children, Robert Elgie was also grandfather to 13 grandchildren.